python-injector/injector/README.rst

 This framework is also similar to snake-guice, but aims for simplification.

 While being inspired by Guice, it does not slavishly replicate its API.
-Providing a Pythonic API trumps faithful replication.
+Providing a Pythonic API trumps faithfulness.

 An Example
 ----------

+*TODO: Write a more useful example.*

 Here's a brief, completely contrived, example from the unit tests::